What is Stem Cell Therapy?

 Where do the stem cells come from?

 There are different types of stem cells, many of which hold great promise for tomorrow, and others that are being used today including "Adult Stem Cells".
 Adult stem cells are the repair cells that our bodies use to mend wounds and heal ourselves.
-Adult stem cells have been shown to be effective for treating a wide variety of diseases, including some orthopedic and neurologic diseases.
-Adult stem cells can be safely collected in the office from various sources in the human body, such as fat, peripheral blood, and bone marrow.
+Adult stem cells have been used in studies to treat a wide variety of conditions, especially in the area of orthopedics.
+Adult stem cells can be collected in the office from various sources in the human body, such as fat, peripheral blood, and bone marrow.
 Once they are collected they can be transferred to the area of need through the simple non-invasive process of an injection.

 How do you get the stem cells?